AndersDeath/diary2/000-current.md

 It was a mistake in my time settings and I recorded 01 of september to 31 of august.
 I am sorry it was really mistake.
 Sometimes I switch my time for testing purposes and I forgot to change it back.

 # 02 September - Montag - Yerevan - 711 Tag der Einwanderung - Heat Sunny

+It was just filled with stuff and deals day.